 Our team is highly skilled in working with women and their families.
 Experienced psychiatrists, nurses and therapists work together to deliver the best possible care.
 Our staff is committed to providing a safe, supportive environment for all of our patients and their families.
 The WEWC provides superior mental health treatment for women, by women.

-Elizabeth Bland, MSW, LCSW, director
+Elizabeth Bland, MSW, LCSW

 Liz Bland is a Pennsylvania state licensed clinical social worker with over extensive experience working with women and families at the hospital, governmental and clinical levels; Liz has been with Main Line Health since 2006.
 Areas of expertise include anxiety, depression and adjustment issues before, during and after pregnancy; infertility; bereavement; unexpected medical outcomes; neonatal intensive care hospitalizations; special health care needs as well as general women’s and family issues.
 Liz previously served as the labor and delivery/maternity/pediatric and neonatal intensive care unit social worker at Bryn Mawr Hospital for seven years and during that time also co-founded a private counseling practice for women and families featured on ABC Action News Philadelphia as a notable community resource.
-In 2013, Liz was asked by Main Line Health to found and direct the Women’s Emotional Wellness Center (WEWC).
+In 2013, Liz was asked by Main Line Health to launch the Women’s Emotional Wellness Center (WEWC).

-Linda Ryan, MD, medical director
+Linda Ryan, MD, Medical Director